sei-msd/test-terraform-reviewer/README.md

 ### Adding More Resources

+This is a minimal test project with just an S3 bucket.
 To extend this example:

-1. Add new resources to `main.tf`
+1. Add new AWS resources to `main.tf`
 2. Define any new variables in `variables.tf`
 3. Add outputs in `outputs.tf`
 4. Update documentation